jangler/taffy/README.md

 Tag a series of files with an artist, album, and year:

 	taffy -r Deerhoof -l "The Man, The King, The Girl" -y 1997 *.mp3

-Clear tags from a file:

-	taffy --clear song.mp3

 Etymology
 ---------